Shooting Stars (Singaporean TV series): Episode 4

 Sylvester gets into trouble with a gang.
 Bruised, he is late for class.
-Taufik shows his concern but Sylvester reveals nothing.
+Taufik shows his concern, but Sylvester reveals nothing.
 George looks on in disapproval and chides them.

-Back at home, Sylvester's father asks about his bruise.
+At home, Sylvester's father asks about his bruise.
 After receiving a phone call, Sylvester rushes to a club to look for Dawn, his love interest.

-Dawn has caught her boyfriend kissing another girl passionately.
-She gets drunk and cries on Sylvester's shoulder.

-Sylvester decides to bring her home.
+Dawn has caught her boyfriend kissing another girl.
+She gets drunk and cries on Sylvester's shoulder, who decides to bring her home.
 As he takes care of her, he tries to express his feelings.
 They end up kissing, spending the night together.

-Sylvester wakes up late the next day.
-Dawn is already gone.
+Sylvester wakes up late the next day, with Dawn already gone.
 He can hardly concentrate at work as he tries in vain to contact her.
 Sylvester looks for Dawn at her workplace, only to find out she is dating another guy.
 Dawn is shocked to see Sylvester, but he disappears before she can make any explanation.

-At a coffee shop that night, Dawn clarifies that the night they spent together was a mistake.
-She just wants to remain friends.

-Dawn leaves, only to be cornered by the same gang who beat up Sylvester.
+At a coffee shop that night, Dawn clarifies that the night they spent together was a mistake; she wants to remain friends.
+Dawn leaves, only to be cornered by the same gang who beat up Sylvester, to whom she owes money.
 Threatened by her creditors to pay up, she calls Sylvester for help.
 He resorts to taking cash from his father's coffee shop.

 Episode 5

-Mr. Sim is furious when he realizes Sylvester has taken all the money from the coffee shop's cash box.
-He messes up Sylvester's room.

-During singing class, Taufik asks Sylvester about writing him a song and is invited to his house to work on it.
-Both of them are shocked to see the state of Sylvester's room.
-All his things, including his beloved guitar, have been smashed to pieces.

-Mr. Sim softens when he sees fresh bruises on Sylvester again.
-He ponders the CD he found in Sylvester's room.

-Dawn finally tells Sylvester the truth about what has happened.
-Both feel their friendship has progressed but she is worried about landing him in trouble again.

-After they part, Dawn is captured by her creditors again.
+Mr. Sim is furious when he realizes Sylvester has taken all the money from the coffee shop's cash box, and he raids Sylvester's room, looking for it.
+During singing class, Taufik asks Sylvester to write him a song and is invited to his house to work on it.
+They are shocked to see the state of Sylvester's room—all his things, including his beloved guitar, have been smashed to pieces.
+Mr. Sim eventually softens, when he sees fresh bruises on Sylvester.
+Dawn finally tells Sylvester the truth about what happened.
+Both feel their friendship has progressed, but she is worried about landing him in trouble again.
+After they part, Dawn is caught by her creditors again.
 Unable to pay up, she is raped.
-After finding out about her rape, Sylvester confronts the gang leader and injures him severely by smashing a beer bottle over his head.

-Sylvester tries in vain to contact Dawn.
-Unable to face him, she writes him a letter and checks into a rehab centre, leaving him no clues to her whereabouts.

-While trying to get a CD player to listen to Sylvester's CD, Mr. Sim is knocked down by a car.
+Sylvester subsequently confronts the gang leader and smashes a beer bottle over his head.
+He then tries in vain to contact Dawn.
+Unable to face him, she writes him a letter and checks into a rehab centre, leaving him no clues as to her whereabouts.
+While trying to obtain a CD player to listen to a CD he found in Sylvester's room, Mr. Sim is knocked down by a car.
 Sylvester rushes to the hospital.
-Shocked to find the wrecked CD player and his CD by his father's bed, he struggles to come to terms with his father's love for him.
+Shocked to find his CD by the bed, he struggles to come to terms with his father's love for him.
 As Sylvester helps his father run the coffee shop and takes care of him, they come to a mutual understanding and develop a new-found bond.